 20 Reasons to Go to Graduate School

 In some disciplines, having a graduate degree is a necessity for getting a "career" job.
-That does not mean you should dive right in, immediately after completing your undergrad degree.
+That does not mean you should dive right in immediately after completing your undergrad degree.
 Just make sure you have a good reason for going.
-Some of the reasons below are more valid than others, but they are reasons for which people attend grad schools.
+Some of the reasons below are more valid than others, but they are all common reasons for which people attend grad schools.

 2. Advance your career.
 A grad degree can open up a wider array of career opportunities: psychology, social work, healthcare.

 3. Career change.
 Many people are finding their current careers unrewarding.
 An advanced degree can help transition to another career—whether out of desire or necessity.